-Answer: The summarization phase in the accounting cycle is preparation of trial balance.
+Answer: The summarization phase in the accounting cycle is the preparation of the trial balance.

 Question-6: Which is the first step of the modern accounting cycle?

-Answer: The first step of the modern accounting cycle is identifying transaction.
+Answer: The first step of the modern accounting cycle is identifying transactions.

 Question-7: Which step of the modern calculation cycle is used to verify the mathematical accuracy of the calculation?